 To explore the exhibition watershed, voyage through rivers, lakes, wetlands, and even their homes, eventually reaching the healthy ocean.
 Sound easy?
 Water drops face many hurdles as they interact with humans.
 Does the farm they encounter use pesticides?
 Did someone get messy changing their oil?
 Clean choices keep our drops healthy and moving toward a clean ocean.
 Dirty choices send our drops down the urban storm drain to the unhealthy ocean, where they evaporate, condensate, and precipitation for another try.

-The GRPM has added a special addition all about the Grand River restoration.
-Six banners show and tell you all about the Grand River, including the history of where the rapids went and the future plans for the River!
+The GRPM added a special addition all about the Grand River restoration.
+Six banners show and tell all about the Grand River, including the history of where the rapids went and the future plans for the River!
 Click here to learn more about the Grand River.

 Water’s Extreme Journey was included with general admission to the Museum.